christinedraper/knife-topo/test-repo/Instructions.md

 To check the bootstrap has succeeded, browse to:
 [http://localhost:3031](http://localhost:3031).
-You should see a "Welcome" message.
+You should see a "Congratulations" message.

 You can see the results on the Chef server using standard knife commands, for example: